trojanowski/react-apollo-hooks/README.md

 ```

 Alternatively you can use the `useQuery` hook without suspense with the
-`{ suspense: false }` option.
+`{ suspend: false }` option.
 It's required if you want to use non-standard
 fetch policy.
 You have to manage loading state by yourself
 in that case: